 The Initiator RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the initiator's IRK

-.
+supplied in the MCPS-DATA.request provided by the SourceIrk parameter.

 Instruction to editor: Change clause on p.123 l.6 as follows:

-The Responder RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the responder's IRK .
+The Responder RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the responder's IRK supplied in the MCPS-DATA.request provided by the SourceIrk parameter.

 Instruction to editor: Change clause on p.124 l.30 as follows:

-The Initiator RPA Hash shall be calculated as specified in 10.39.11.1.2.1 using the initiator's IRK .
+The Initiator RPA Hash shall be calculated as specified in 10.39.11.1.2.1 using the initiator's IRK supplied in the MCPS-DATA.request provided by the SourceIrk parameter.

 Instruction to editor: Change clause on p.131 l.1 as follows:

-The Responder RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the responder's IRK .
+The Responder RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the responder's IRK supplied in the MCPS-DATA.request provided by the SourceIrk parameter.

 Instruction to editor: Change clause on p.132 l.10 as follows:

-The Responder RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the responder's IRK .
+The Responder RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the responder's IRK supplied in the MCPS-DATA.request provided by the SourceIrk parameter.

 Instruction to editor: Change clause on p.133 l.27 as follows:

-The Responder RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the responder's IRK .
+The Responder RPA Hash field shall be calculated as specified in 10.39.11.1.2.1 using the responder's IRK supplied in the MCPS-DATA.request provided by the DstAddr parameter.

 CID 272, 273, 274, 275